-It’s the time-honored combination of rum and coke with a lime, otherwise known by its official name, the Cuba Libre.
-But its origins are a little hazier, and more complex, than its streamlined recipe suggests.
+It’s the time-honored combination of rum and cola with a lime, otherwise known by its official name, the Cuba Libre.
+Its origins date to 1900 in Cuba during the American occupation of the island.

-Several decades later, in 1965, a Cuban native by the name of Fausto Rodriguez filed an affidavit with the state of New York claiming that, as a 14-year-old boy who was employed as a messenger for the U.S. Army Signal Corps, he had witnessed Captain Russell order the drink with BACARDÍ® rum, Coca-Cola and lime, thus cementing the brand’s association with the cocktail.
+Several decades later, in 1965, a Cuban native by the name of Fausto Rodriguez filed an affidavit with the state of New York claiming that, as a 14-year-old boy who was employed as a messenger for the U.S. Army Signal Corps, he accompanied Russell, corroborating his creation with BACARDÍ Carta de Oro rum, Coca-Cola and lime.

-The combination of rum and coke has had other historical and pop culture moments—it was popular during World War II and was the title of a hit song by the Andrews Sisters in 1945—but after more than a century, the recipe for a Cuba Libre has stayed the same: over ice in a highball glass, with a jigger of BACARDÍ rum and a squeeze of fresh lime juice, then topped with good ol’ Coca-Cola.
+The combination of rum and cola has had other historical and pop culture moments—it was popular during World War II and was the title of a hit song by the Andrews Sisters in 1945—but after more than a century, the recipe for a Cuba Libre has stayed the same.
 Find the classic recipe here.